planetjekyll/awesome-jekyll/README.md

 **More**

-- tuts+ / [Building Static Sites with Jekyll](http://code.tutsplus.com/articles/building-static-sites-with-jekyll--net-22211)  by Andrew Burgess; Oct 2011
+- [Building Static Sites with Jekyll](http://code.tutsplus.com/articles/building-static-sites-with-jekyll--net-22211)  by Andrew Burgess; tuts+; Oct 2011
-- Development Seed / [Using Jekyll and GitHub Pages for Our Site](http://www.developmentseed.org/blog/2011/09/09/jekyll-github-pages/) by Young Hahn; Sep 2011
+- [Using Jekyll and GitHub Pages for Our Site](http://www.developmentseed.org/blog/2011/09/09/jekyll-github-pages/) by Young Hahn; Development Seed; Sep 2011

 ## Plugins